We're all pretty tired of hearing about childhood obesity. But in case you need a reminder, here are just some of the startling statistics:

 Even if you're a working parent, it's important to arrange for active, productive after-school and weekend time for your child that does not include snacking and a passive electronic entertainment:

-- Set a one hour limit on time spent sitting in front of the TV/computer/video game console each day
+- Set a one hour limit on time spent sitting in front of the TV/computer/video game console each day (a recent study in JAMA Pediatrics (Gentile, et al, 2014) shows that increased parental monitoring can affect a wide range of academic, physical and social health outcomes)

 - Schedule active time that includes either sports participation or family outdoor activities such as walking, biking, or hiking